Hofls/useful-info/ideas-strategies-concepts/programming-principles.md

 * `YAGNI` - implement things when you actually need them, not when you just foresee that you need them
 * `Overengineering` - act of designing a product to be more robust or have more features than necessary for its intended use, or for a process to be unnecessarily complex.
 * `Gold plating` - phenomenon of working on a project past the point of diminishing returns
+* `Bus factor` - minimum number of team members that have to suddenly disappear from a project before the project stalls
     *
     *
 *